aJustinOng/hobbit-classifier/README.md

 )
 ```

 We are all set, so let us build the model and evaluate it.
+We set the number of epochs to 50, but we can use `EarlyStopping` to prevent overfitting when validation loss stops improving.

 ```
 # Perform hyperparameter search